We also rely on Outschool parents and teachers to help us promote a safe and positive online learning environment.

 - Review the Learner Code of Conduct with your children before they attend their first class.

 - Supervise your learners (from a comfortable distance 🙂) while they attend class, until you’re confident they can participate safely and respectfully on their own.
 For older learners, this may take just a few minutes.
 For younger learners, or those with behavioral challenges, you may need to be nearby for every class.
 You know your children best!
 We encourage parents to stay off-screen as much as possible, so if your learner needs hands-on assistance or supervision, please reach out to the teacher before class to let them know.
+Please note that listening into or watching class from a separate device is against Outschool’s policies.

 - Make sure your learner connects with each new teacher at least once with video enabled to allow the teacher to confirm your learner’s identity.
 This can be a quick check-in at the beginning of the first class meeting, and is required to promote classroom safety.
 We encourage learners to enable their audio/video during the rest of class to create a more social experience for all learners, but it’s not required.